Join Date: Apr 2015

 This is the part of the brewing process where the yeast turns most of the fermentable sugars to alcohol and CO2.

 About 12 -24 hours into your brew it should have developed a foam or 'krausen' on top.
 The krausen contains yeast cells and is normal and healthy.
 The krausen will usually stay on the top of the brew until the fermentation has started to die down.

-Leave you brew alone for at least 5 days.
+Leave you brew alone for about 7 days, and avoid opening the FV.
 Don't rely on kit instructions they are optimistic about fermentation times.